tanabodeeb63/tanabodeeb63/readme.md

 ### Hi there 👋 Nice to see u.

-- 🧑‍🎓 My name is: Tanabodee Boonrak ...
+- 🧑‍🎓 My name is: Tanabodee Boonrak
   - 🎫 Student id: 63362518
+- 👀 you can call me mai
 - 🎓 I'm currently studying on Faculty of Engineering.

+## ❤️‍🔥Career interests in the future :

-- 💲 I want to be a Full Stack Developer
+- 💻 Full Stack Developer

-- 💻 I like the subject Computer Networks
+## 💼 Interested in computer engineering

+- website writing

 ## Developer Tech

 ### Frameworks